TorinW/DataScience_UoM_19/README.md

 - All respondands are in the similar salary scales and have similar working conditions
 - All respondands had/have similar educational opportunities
 - Having kids is indipendant from all the other factors
+- Education level 98,99 are outliers.
+- No of kids 98, 99 are outliers.
+- Hours stand for no of working hours, not the no of hours spend with family.

 **References**